Multiorders in amenable group actions: The concept of a multiorder

 \begin{defn} Let $G$ be a countable amenable group with the unit denoted by~$e$.
 A~multiorder $(\tilde\O,\nu,G)$ has the \emph{F\o lner property} (or, briefly, is \emph{F\o lner}) if, for $\nu$-almost every $\prec\ \in\tilde\O$, the order intervals $[e,b_n]^\prec$ (where $b_n$ denotes the $n$th successor of $e$ in the order $\prec$) form a F\o lner \sq\ in $G$. \end{defn}

 It turns out that the F\o lner property is automatic, as the following theorem states.
 The proof, which was suggested by Tom Meyerovitch, and which relies on an orbit-equivalence to a $\Z$-action, is provided in the next section.
+Alexandre Danilenko pointed out that the same result can be alternatively derived from \cite[Lemma 3.10]{RW} using the Borel--Cantelli Lemma. \begin{thm} Let $G$ be any countable group and assume that there exists a multiorder $(\tilde \O, \nu, G)$ on $G$.
+Then the multiorder $(\tilde \O,\nu,G)$ has the F\o lner property, in particular $G$ is amenable. \end{thm} The following theorem will be proved in Section \ref{trzy} (see Corollary \ref{34}; in~the Appendix the reader will find a strengthened version, Corollary \ref{muo1}).